HK-Blockchain-Developer-Hackathon-2021/resources/hackathon-instruction.md

 ## First of all, how much rewards would you get?

-We will have 15,000 ALGO for Startup Group and another 15,000 ALGO for Student Group.
+We will have 30,000 ALGO as rewards in total (≈30k USD).
 The winner team of each group will also be awarded a Ledger Nano wallet for each of the team member.

 We will have judges to vote for the team, and also have the teams to vote each other teams.